 We have our favorite throw-together meals that ew make year around but it’s also nice to have a few that are seasonal!
 And I think every season needs it’s own salad.
 So this is my thaw-it-together fall salad!
 What are you’re ‘don’t have to think about it’ go-to dinners this fall?!

 This is a great everyday fall salad with dried and fresh fruit, and spiced nuts.
-Serve it with cider pulled pork for a heartier meal!
+Serve it with cider pulled pork for a hearty meal!

 - 1/4 cup olive oil